janschultecom/geow/README.markdown

         $ mvn install

 #Getting started

-#Documentation

-Documentation and tutorials can be found on the [Geow wiki](http://github.com/jansonhanson/geow/wiki).
+Check out the [Getting Started](http://github.com/jansonhanson/geow/wiki/Getting-started) guide to dive into the geow api.
+Further documentation can be fund in the [Geow wiki](http://github.com/jansonhanson/geow/wiki).